Updated: Dec 13, 2021

-As we age, the capacity of our nervous system rapidly declines, resulting in poor body perception, coordination, agility, balance, which in turn accelerates lack of muscle mass.
+As we age, the capacity of our nervous system rapidly declines, resulting in poor postural control, coordination, agility, balance, which in turn accelerates lack of muscle mass.

 The end result is aches, pains and poor mobility.